 As you create your posts, you can bring in other team members to collaborate.
 Quickly get their feedback or ask questions by @mentioning them.
 You can also assign them tasks to make sure they know exactly what they’re supposed to be doing.

 When you mention someone or assign a task, the person will receive a notification and see a list of their pending tasks to complete.
 All of the back-and-forth communication stays right inside Gain, instead of spread across multiple email chains, Slack messages, etc.

-Step 3: Gathering feedback and approvals
+Step 3: Gather Feedback and Approvals

 After creating your posts, it’s time to get final feedback and approval from any managers, stakeholders, and clients.

+By implementing an approval process, you can ensure that your content pipeline continues to run smoothly.
 Approval workflows are like templates that allow you to:

 - Decide who approves what and in what order

 - Send content through multiple approval rounds (multiple people) if necessary

 - Automatically move content to the next person for review until everyone approves it.